CyberCondor/cPlusPlus_Driver/README.md

 # cPlusPlus_Driver
-<sub><sup>Custom String and List libraries to showcase dynamic memory allocation using circular linked lists.</sup></sub><br>
+<sub><sup>Custom Element and List libraries to showcase dynamic memory allocation using circular linked lists.</sup></sub><br>

 This code demonstrates dynamic memory allocation in C++ using circular linked lists.
 I wrote some of this code back in Computer Science 2 class and have since revisited it to better understand C++ and computer memory usage of programs during runtime.

 This code is a work in progress.
-It will eventually be used to display data in graphical format.
+All methods have not yet been tested.

 ---
 #